DataGrazr/RedditSubreddits/README.md

 ## 🥼 Example Uses

-This dataset contains many different ways to use the data that's included, here are a few visual examples of how this dataset can be leveraged.
+This dataset contains many different ways to use the data that's included, here are some visual examples of how this dataset can be leveraged.

-### Changes in Rank of Top 10 Subreddits (24h)

-> Coming Soon

 ### Changes in Subscribers for Top 15 Subreddits (24h)